 The environmental and institutional components appeared as top priorities among the stakeholders.
 Examining the contrasts and clustering of like-minded stakeholders showed that environmental component is the top priority among stakeholders with natural sciences and engineering backgrounds, whereas institutional component (related to community institutions) is a top priority for stakeholders with social sciences backgrounds.
 These differences are understandable in view of the stakeholder involvement and exposure to the preferred components.
 Natural water sources and effective institutions appeared to be critical for sustainability of CBDWS.
 The field study results presented in Chapters 4 and 5 also support this trend.
-Depletion and contamination of natural water sources and failure of the community institutions has been detrimental.
+Depletion and contamination of natural water sources and failure of the community institutions has been detrimental to access to safe and sufficient clean drinking water.
 This finding also supports the proposed improvement and upgrading of the community institutions by reinforcing them through umbrella institutions (Chapter 4 and 7).

-A clear trend of assigning higher priorities by the stakeholders to the components can be noticed by the assignment of higher weights for some components provided by the group of specific respondents directly related to these components.
-The environmental component received the highest (26.1%) weight from the environmental respondents; institutional components received maximum (25.7% and 24.5%) weights from the social and institutional respondents, and the technical component obtained the maximum of (18.6%) from the technical respondents.
+A trend of assignment of higher priorities to the components can be noticed from the higher weights assigned to some components by specific groups, directly related to these components.
+For example, the environmental component received the highest (26.1%) weight from the environmental respondents; institutional components received the maximum (25.7% and 24.5%) weights from the social and institutional respondents, respectively, and the technical component obtained maximum weight of 18.6% from the technical respondents.

 As mentioned earlier, no studies were found in the literature with data for stakeholder subjectivities, to enable a direct comparison with the present study; however, Panthi and Bhattarai (2008) assigned some weights to the elements of sustainability for evaluation of sixteen rural water supply projects in Nepal.
 They assigned 50% weight to the technical component, which was the highest among all five components.
 The term "technical component" in their work included the technical and environmental factors (reliability, adequacy, depletion, and water quality at source) as used in the present study.
-It should be noted that combining the weights for the technical and environmental factors, as in the present study, would not necessarily agree with the weights obtained by Panthi and Bhattarai (2008), although mathematically, it may appear to be satisfactory.
-This is because the weighting process is relative and the respondents could have assigned different weights, if they had been presented with a different set of elements.
 In spite of the similarities between combined technical and environmental weights for the components, the weights profiles assigned by Panthi and Bhattarai (2008) are quite different from the stakeholders subjectivities synthesized in this study, with the exception of the weights for the institutional components which are quite close in both studies.
 These weights are 20% in the Panthi and Bhattarai (2008) study, and 21% in the present study.
 More studies are needed in other developing countries in the various regions of the world to verify these trends.